Tuttotorna/OMNIAMIND/README.md

 If you reference this work:

-> Brighindi, M. — *OMNIAMIND: Structural Rigidity Diagnostics* (2025)
+> Brighindi, M. — *OMNIAMIND: Structural Boundary Stability Diagnostics* (2025)

 ---

 ## Disclaimer

 OMNIAMIND is **not a truth oracle**.
-It detects **absence of constraint**, not factual falsity.
+It detects **absence of structural constraint**, not factual falsity.

-Misuse as a semantic classifier is discouraged.
+Use as a semantic classifier or fact checker is discouraged.

+.